jeffvincent/talks/lifting-heavy-ass-weights/outline.md

 help from us.

 Let's take a look at how this works.
-Let's say a customer wants to do something common, so in my world it might be customizing a video, and they don't know where to start.
+Let's say a customer wants to do something common, so in my world it might be embedding a video, and they don't know where to start.

-## Hand-holding support is not empowering

 In the light weight approach, the confused person has to drop an email to support, or call a help line, in order to move forward.